kgrnbrg/ITPCAMP-MapTimeMapbox/README.md

 MAPS MAPS MAP!
 What better way to visualize and tell a story about a data set than through a map!?!
-With an open data set of your choice/or data set provided by the instructor,we will use MapBox.JS and Mapbox Studio to make an interactive map which can be easily shared and embedded.
+With an open data set of your choice/or data set attached, we can use MapBox.JS and Mapbox Studio to make an interactive map which can be easily shared and embedded.

 A hands-on overview of the MapBox.js API will take your map to the next level as you achieve further customization.

 House-Keeping Items